paulsohn/toy-advanced-submodule/README.md

 If you just don't need the submodule locally, but have no intention to commit its removal, then consider deinitializing it.

-Submodule names are often confusing, since some git commands accepts logical names for git submodule but other doesn't.
+Some git commands manipulating submodules accepts logical names while others don't, so submodule name other than its path on the superdirectory might be confusing.
-I recommend not to specify submodule name at all.